-- path_type ({"seq", "gs"}, optional, default="seq") -- The method to be used to select the optimal support size. - For path_type = "seq", we solve the best subset selection problem for each size in support_size. - For path_type = "gs", we solve the best subset selection problem with support size ranged in (s_min, s_max), where the specific support size to be considered is determined by golden section. - support_size (array-like, optional) -- default=range(min(n, int(n/(log(log(n))log(p))))).
+- path_type ({"seq", "gs"}, optional, default="seq") -- The method to be used to select the optimal support size. - For path_type = "seq", we solve the best subset selection problem for each size in support_size.

+- For path_type = "gs", we solve the best subset selection problem with support size ranged in (s_min, s_max), where the specific support size to be considered is determined by golden section. - support_size (array-like, optional) -- default=range(min(n, int(n/(log(log(n))log(p))))).
 An integer vector representing the alternative support sizes.
-Only used when path_type = "seq". - s_min (int, optional, default=0) -- The lower bound of golden-section-search for sparsity searching. - s_max (int, optional, default=min(n, int(n/(log(log(n))log(p)))).) -- The higher bound of golden-section-search for sparsity searching. - group (int, optional, default=np.ones(p)) -- The group index for each variable. - alpha (float, optional, default=0) -- Constant that multiples the L2 term in loss function, controlling regularization strength.
-It should be non-negative. - If alpha = 0, it indicates ordinary least square. - ic_type ({'aic', 'bic', 'gic', 'ebic'}, optional, default='ebic') -- The type of criterion for choosing the support size if cv=1. - ic_coef (float, optional, default=1.0) -- Constant that controls the regularization strength on chosen information criterion. - cv (int, optional, default=1) -- The folds number when use the cross-validation method. - If cv=1, cross-validation would not be used. - If cv>1, support size will be chosen by CV's test loss, instead of IC. - thread (int, optional, default=1) -- Max number of multithreads. - If thread = 0, the maximum number of threads supported by the device will be used.
+Only used when path_type = "seq". - s_min (int, optional, default=0) -- The lower bound of golden-section-search for sparsity searching. - s_max (int, optional, default=min(n, int(n/(log(log(n))log(p)))).) --The higher bound of golden-section-search for sparsity searching. - group (int, optional, default=np.ones(p)) -- The group index for each variable. - alpha (float, optional, default=0) -- Constant that multiples the L2 term in loss function, controlling regularization strength.
+It should be non-negative.

+- fit_intercept (bool, optional, default=True) -- Whether to consider intercept in the model.
+We assume that the data has been centered if fit_intercept=False. - ic_type({'aic', 'bic', 'gic', 'ebic', 'loss'}, optional, default='ebic') -- The type of criterion for choosing the support size if cv=1. - ic_coef (float, optional, default=1.0) -- Constant that controls the regularization strength on chosen information criterion. - cv (int, optional, default=1) -- The folds number when use the cross-validation method. - If cv=1, cross-validation would not be used. - If cv>1, support size will be chosen by CV's test loss, instead of IC. - cv_score({'test_loss', ...}, optional, default='test_loss') -- The score used on test data for CV. - All methods support {'test_loss'}. - LogisticRegression also supports {'roc_auc'}. - MultinomialRegression also supports {'roc_auc_ovo', 'roc_auc_ovr'}, which indicate "One vs One/Rest" algorithm, respectively. - thread (int, optional, default=1) -- Max number of multithreads.

+- If thread = 0, the maximum number of threads supported by the device will be used.

-- A_init (array-like, optional, default=None) -- Initial active set before the first splicing. - always_select (array-like, optional, default=None) -- An array contains the indexes of variables we want to consider in the model. - max_iter (int, optional, default=20) -- Maximum number of iterations taken for the splicing algorithm to converge.
+- A_init (array-like, optional, default=None) -- Initial active set before the first splicing. - always_select (array-like, optional, default=None) -- An array contains the indexes of variables we want to consider in the model.
+For group selection, it should be the indexes of groups (start from 0). - max_iter (int, optional, default=20) -- Maximum number of iterations taken for the splicing algorithm to converge.
 Due to the limitation of loss reduction, the splicing algorithm must be able to converge.
-The number of iterations is only to simplify the implementation. - is_warm_start (bool, optional, default=True) -- When tuning the optimal parameter combination, whether to use the last solution as a warm start to accelerate the iterative convergence of the splicing algorithm. - screening_size (int, optional, default=-1) -- The number of variables remaining after screening.
-It should be a non-negative number smaller than p, but larger than any value in support_size. - If screening_size=-1, screening will not be used. - If screening_size=0, screening_size will be set as $\begin{aligned} & min(p, int(n/(\\ & log(\\ & log(n))\\ & log(p)))). \end{aligned}$ - primary_model_fit_max_iter(int, optional, default=10) -- The maximal number of iteration for primary model fit. - primary_model_fit_epsilon (float, optional, default=1e-08) -- The epsilon (threshold) of iteration for primary_model_fit. - splicing_type ({0, 1}, optional, default=0) -- The type of splicing: "0" for decreasing by half, "1" for decreasing by one. - important_search (int, optional, default=128) -- The size of inactive set during updating active set when splicing.
+The number of iterations is only to simplify the implementation.

+- is_warm_start (bool, optional, default=True) -- When tuning the optimal parameter combination, whether to use the last solution as a warm start to accelerate the iterative convergence of the splicing algorithm. - screening_size (int, optional, default=-1) -- The number of variables remaining after screening.
+It should be a non-negative number smaller than p, but larger than any value in support_size. - If screening_size=-1, screening will not be used. - If screening_size=0, screening_size will be set as min(p, int(n/(log(log(n)) log(p)))). - primary_model_fit_max_iter (int, optional, default=10) -- The maximal number of iteration for primary_model_fit. - primary_model_fit_epsilon (float, optional, default=1e-08) -- The epsilon (threshold) of iteration for primary_model_fit. - splicing_type ({0, 1}, optional, default=0) -- The type of splicing: "0" for decreasing by half, "1" for decreasing by one. - important_search (int, optional, default=128) -- The size of inactive set during updating active set when splicing.
 It should be a non-positive integer and if important_search=0, it would be set as the size of whole inactive set.